branquinhoaa/branquinhoaa.github.io/cv.md

 This was my first remote experience and also my first work experience in english.
 I had the honor to be selected for a three-month scholarship to contribute to an Open-Source project. (https://railsgirlssummerofcode.org/).

 **2017/03 - 2017/07** - Tron Informática.
 I had a short experience working in this local company as a junior developer.
-It was a accounting company and there I developed my skills on Ruby on Rails and AngularJS.
+It was an accounting company and there I developed my skills on Ruby on Rails and AngularJS.

 **2016/08 - 2017/03** - Freelancer.
 I was the main developer of a full-fledged system system for purchasing/leasing of machinery, vehicles and equipment (http://www.vemfecharnegocio.com.br/).
 Used Ruby on Rails and Jquery.
-I have also worked on several institutional websites.

 ### Knowledge: